cocos/cocos-docs/en/editor/assets/index.md

 Select and right-click on the folder you want to import assets from, or right-click on the **blank space** in the **Assets** panel, then select **Import Package** and select the zip package exported by **Export Package** in the pop-up file browse dialog.
 The assets in the zip package will be automatically parsed to the pop-up **Import Asset Package** panel.

-During the import process, the user will be asked to confirm the imported assets again, so you can uncheck some assets to remove the ones you don't want to import.
+During the import process, the user will be asked to confirm the imported assets again, uncheck some assets to remove the ones you don't want to import.

 ![importing](img/package-asset/importing.png)